pomm-project/ModelManager/README.md

 }
 ```

-This way to issue write queries allow developers to focus on what the query actually does instead of managing list of fields and aliases.
-All the goodness of Postgres'SQL like window functions, CTE etc. are usable this way.
+This way to write queries allow developers to focus on what the query actually does instead of managing list of fields and aliases.
+All the goodness of Postgres'SQL like window functions, CTE etc. are usable.

 ## Collection & flexible entities